QTDUadmin/QTDUsite/content/location-accommodation/index.md

 <br>Use code QTDU2023 to receive special discounts for bookings between the 5th and 12th of November 2023.

 ### Other Suggestions
 Some suggestions for a couple of different price brackets, that are close to the conference venue.
+Note prices are indicative only and may depend on the duration and timing of stay.

 #### Hostels
 [All Nations Brisbane](https://nomadsworld.com/australia/nomads-brisbane/), 308 Edward Street, Brisbane